 Trying to tackle complex third-party connections without that specialized knowledge can lead to a lot of headaches down the line.

-Cost of Saas application development
+Cost of SaaS application development

 "As a general estimate, the initial development of a basic SaaS application can range from $25,000 to $250,000+, depending on the complexity.
 Ongoing maintenance and hosting costs are typically 15-30% of the initial cost per year.
 However, the actual cost can vary widely based on the specific requirements of the SaaS platform."